Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Survey comparison

-We compare the energy versus angular momentum coverage for each dataset with 2-D histograms in Figure~\ref{fig:surveys}.
-The GALAH DR4 survey probes a wider volume of the Galaxy, including stars deeper within the centre of the potential well.
-In the GALAH DR4 panel, we colour the histogram by the fraction of stars in each pixel that are \textit{in/ex-situ} as pink/cyan respectively.
+We compare the energy versus angular momentum coverage for each dataset with 2-D histograms in Figure~\ref{fig:surveys}, where we show the full range of guiding radii rather than the limited selections used elsewhere in this work.
+The \citet{li2024} and GALAH DR4 survey probes a wider volume of the Galaxy, including stars deep within the centre of the potential well.
+In the GALAH DR4 panel, we colour the histogram by the fraction of stars in each pixel that are \textit{in/ex-situ} as orange/blue respectively.
 This reveals the \textit{in-situ} stellar disc at positive $L_z$, the accreted stellar halo near $L_z=0$ with various over-densities corresponding to individual accretion events, and an \textit{in-situ} component below energies of $E_{\rm tot}\sim-2\times10^5\,\rm{km}^2\,\rm{s}^{-2}$ which likely represents the \textit{Aurora} contribution.